A question I hear quite often from new clients is, “how long does it take to notice weight loss?”

 If you’re interested in making this happen for yourself, read on!

-How To Build Muscle While Losing Fat!
+How To Build Muscle While Losing Weight

 When your goal is body recomposition, there are a couple of things we need to take into account.